Search Title

 The project used a phenomenological approach to collect qualitative data, including:

-• Capturing their stories and perspectives through digital and multimedia storytelling and supplementing these with a digital survey that targeted 50,000 responses.
+• Capturing their stories and perspectives through digital and multimedia storytelling and supplementing these with a digital survey that eventually collected 97,000 responses.

 • County forums, community journalism, and a national dialogue forum to share findings and drive policy action.